-ValOre's jointly owned Genesis Property (50% ValOre, 50% Roughrider Exploration Limited or "Roughrider") was initially staked as five claim blocks located 25 kilometres northeast of Cameco Corporation's Eagle Point uranium mine site and extending 90 kilometres to the Manitoba border.
+ValOre's jointly owned Genesis Uranium Property (50% ValOre, 50% Roughrider Exploration Limited or "Roughrider") was initially staked as five claim blocks located 25 kilometres northeast of Cameco Corporation's Eagle Point uranium mine site and extending 90 kilometres to the Manitoba border.
 Roughrider is funding exploration programs pursuant to an option to acquire up to an 85% interest in the property.
-By March 2018, the Genesis Property had been reduced to 18 mineral claims totaling 36,949 hectares.
+As of August 2019, the Genesis Property has been reduced to 9 mineral claims totaling 10,538 hectares.

-Exploration by ValOre since 2014 has included several airborne geophysical surveys (magnetic-EM, gravity, ZTEMTM), lake sediment sampling, soil sampling, vegetation (biogeochemical) sampling and prospecting.
+Exploration by ValOre and Roughrider since 2014 has included several airborne geophysical surveys (magnetic-EM, gravity, ZTEMTM), lake sediment sampling, soil sampling, vegetation (biogeochemical) sampling and prospecting.
 Programs to date have focussed on systematic and targeted exploration that has produced several geochemical and geophysical priority areas such as Jurgen 1-2, Kingston, Johnston/GAP and Daniels Bay.